AlexanderAmpah/COMP4102A_Term_Project/README.md

 GitHub Repo:    https://github.com/AlexanderAmpah/COMP4102A_Term_Project

+Use the command "pip install emnist" in the command line to import the EMNIST library.

 To run the code the code first enter "python main.py", then filepath of the image "images/test_boxing.jpg", followed by "-l" to load the model weights.
 Model weights files must end with a ".weights.h5" extension.

 Example: "python main.py images/test_boxing_30.jpg -l model_weights2.weights.h5"